 Since 2015, 43 points has taken over as the most common combined score at 4.0% of all games.

 Let’s use a real-live example so you can see how to leverage this data on a week-to-week basis.

-The over/under for Chiefs-Chargers in Week 1 is currently 47 at BookMaker, but 47.5 at 5Dimes.
+The over/under for Chiefs-Chargers in Week 1 is currently 47/47.5 depending on the book.
 Looking at the table above, we see that 47 has been the second-most common occurrence for total points score since 2015.

 Understanding key numbers when betting NFL over/unders, especially since the league moved the extra point, will ensure you’re getting the best of the number every time you place a wager.